 IMPORTANT: If you’re going to make a backup, run a FixMeStick scan first so you don’t copy malware onto your hard drive.

 2. Cloud storage systems practice proper online safety– cloud storage offers the unique benefit of accessing your files anywhere, anytime.
 Simply log into your cloud storage on any device.
 Many cloud storage systems also offer shared folders that give you the option to share specific folders with many users.
 This can be good for collaborative work projects or for family members sharing photographs.
-As a FixMeStick customer, you can benefit from more than 50% off SOS Backup 1 year subscription.

 IMPORTANT: Cloud storage systems connect to the internet, therefore always when choosing this method.